walterhiggins/ScriptCraft/README.md

 # Installation

+Before installing ScriptCraft you must first install

+1. Java and JavaScript engine
-Before installing ScriptCraft you must first install SpigotMC which is a special version of Minecraft Server that makes it easy to customize the game.
+2. SpigotMC which is a special version of Minecraft Server that makes it easy to customize the game.

+## Installing Java and JavaScript

+Unfortunately, the most used Java distribution (Oracle JDK or OpenJDK) does NOT include any more the JavaScript engine (called Nashorn), starting from [release 15](https://openjdk.java.net/jeps/372) (and deprecated since [release 11](https://docs.oracle.com/en/java/javase/11/docs/api/jdk.scripting.nashorn/module-summary.html)).
+The most suited replacement is [GraalVM](https://www.graalvm.org/), still from Oracle.
+You can dowload the package from the [GraalVM web site](https://www.graalvm.org/) and [install it](https://www.graalvm.org/docs/getting-started/) according to your Operating System.
+Note that this may require some manual setup (e.g. under Windows, adding the binaries path to the PATH environmental variable).
+Note that if you already have a working Java installation (e.g. OpenJDK) the two may clash, so you may end up with Java from OpenJDK and JavaScript from GraalVM.
+This is untested.

 ## Installing and Running SpigotMC